The Origin of Turrón and Its History

 The turrón makers of the early 16th century improved the presentation of their product and prepared the turrón for long journeys across Europe.
 Just as exotic products from North Africa and Italy (spices and jams) arrived through the port of Alicante, turrones were exported worldwide as a luxury item.

-One of the main innovations in turrones during the 1500s was the use of egg white as an emulsifier for the honey, which gave it a white tone that was more appetizing and improved the mixture, thus giving birth to the Alicante Turrón we know today.
+One of the main innovations in nougats during the 1500s was the use of egg white as an emulsifier for the honey, which gave it a white tone that was more appetizing and improved the mixture, thus giving birth to the Hard Almond Nougat (Alicante) we know today.

 With the aim of improving the transport of turrón 300 years ago, poplar wood boxes began to be used.
 This wood does not transmit odors or flavors to the turrón and also absorbs part of the oil released by the almonds, thus keeping the turrón away from moisture and improving its preservation.